The MFA degree is a sixty semester-hour program.

 Evaluation is an ongoing effort, which culminates at the end of each semester with a portfolio presentation and written documentation of ongoing research.
 Each student will be evaluated by their ability to define individual investigations that are supported through visual presentation, reading, writing and research.
 Research must be synthesized into clearly articulated and critically evaluated design projects.
 Each semester will involve one or more assigned projects by your advisor in addition to your individual projects.
 Upon completion of all course work for the degree, students present their work for exhibition in a department wide group show.
 This will be accompanied by photographic documentation submitted to the program and department for their keeping.
 The exhibition and photographic documentation constitute the visual requirements.
 Additionally, students must produce a written thesis in the first semester of the final year of work towards the degree, and a comprehensive oral exam at the time of the Thesis Exhibition.

-Applications for the graduate program are due January 15th of each year for admittance the following Fall semester.
 For further information and admission requirements visit the "Apply" section of this website.
-Students interested in applying to the graduate program in Graphic Communications should contact:
+Students interested in applying to the graduate program in Graphic Design should contact:

 - Dr. Jessica Locheed